Ada-Developers-Academy/core-unit-1/big-o/big-o-analysis.md

 ## Space Complexity: Code to Big O

 Recall that space complexity is the measurement of how much memory an algorithm uses as the size of the input changes.
 Space complexity is measured in the _amount of memory allocated in this algorithm._ This amount of memory doesn't include the memory that stores our data set.

-Our goal will be to count the number of variables needed.
+Our goal will be to count the number of new values that are stored.
+We'll look for places where the code creates new values, like creating new lists, new objects, strings, or primitives.

+A great strategy is to count the number of initialized variables, but it will be great to understand that this is only one factor of space complexity.

 ### !callout-info